Oreoluwa-IVT/Carbon-Footprint-Measurement/README.md

 and ambient temperature.
 Thereafter, we can analyze the data to make meaning out of it.

-## Prerequisite PHP , MQSQL , C , HTML , CSS
+## Prerequisite
-As you Naviagate your way through this repository, you have to be familiar with Languages listed above.
+As you Naviagate through this repository, you should be familiar with PHP , MQSQL , C , HTML ,CSS and Thingspeak.

 #### SQL
 ```SQL